-Given the impact live chat can have on the quality of your customer service and revenue, it’s worth investing some time into researching the options and learning as much as you can about various live chat software providers before choosing the tool that meets your business needs and adding it to your website.
-Some of the factors to consider include the set of features, easy onboarding and customization, third-party software integrations, security, mobile compatibility, pricing and customer support.
+Given the impact live chat can have on the quality of your customer service and revenue; it’s worth investing some time into researching the options.
+Thus, learning as much as you can about various live chat software providers before choosing the tool that; meets your business needs and adding it to your website.
+Some of the factors to consider include; the set of features, easy onboarding and customization, third-party software integrations, security, mobile compatibility, pricing, and customer support.

-Once you’ve narrowed down your choices matching your requirements and budget but are not ready yet to purchase a subscription, you can start with a free Trial.
-Most of live chat software providers offer free trials with all the product features available to enable potential customers to test all the functionality, or the ability to request a demo.
+You’ve probably narrowed down your choices matching your requirements and budget.
+Still not ready to purchase a subscription?
+You can start with a free trial.
+Most live chat software providers offer free trials with all the product features available to enable potential customers to; test all the functionality, or the ability to request a demo.
 Signing up for the trial usually takes a couple of minutes at maximum and doesn’t require credit card information.

-After signing up, you need to choose a chat button and paste a short HTML code in the body of your page.
-Once you’ve added the code, you can start chatting with your customers and prospects in real-time.
-Whenever a visitor clicks on the live chat button that is usually displayed at the right bottom corner of a website, a chat window appears.
-By clicking further on this window, the visitor initiates a chat with a company’s representative who is currently online and available to pick up the chat request.
+After signing up, you need to choose a chat button.
+After that simply paste a short HTML code into the body of your page for live chat implementation.
+Once you’ve embedded chat on the website, you can start chatting with your customers and prospects in real-time.
+Whenever a visitor clicks on the live chat button that is usually displayed at the right bottom corner of a website; a chat window appears.
+By clicking further on this window, the visitor initiates a chat with a company’s representative; who is currently online and available to pick up the chat request.

 Live chat software providers typically offer a wide range of customizations of the tool.
 It may include tweaking the design of an online (when chat is available) and offline (when chat is not available) buttons and a chat window to make it look native to your website, as well as changing language and texts.
 You can also choose whether clicking a chat button will start a chat immediately or open a pre-chat form to be filled by a visitor.
 The design of pre-chat forms and contact-forms (displayed if no agent is online) can normally also be customized according to your needs.